irfanmak7/device_management_system_sinatra_portfolio_project/README.md

 After it is cloned, change into the tims_sinatra_portfolio_project directory.
 From the directory, enter this in terminal:

     bundle install

-After it installs all the gems, enter this terminal:
+After the all the gems are installed, enter this in terminal:

+    rake db:migrate

+After the migration, enter this terminal:

     shotgun